 A short synopsis for the book that launches the project and the series ends this post [Note: the book can be purchased from various online booksellers e.g. Amazon.com, and Book Depository (UK) for international buyers, and Booktopia, for Australian buyers. starting at around $15 US].
 See also Fishpond (free postage in Australia as at Oct.
 2016) and Angus and Robertson (Bookworld).Prices range from $15US plus postage to $28 Australian (though some sellers list it in the $30-40 Aust. range).
 Remember to take a close look at postage costs.
 Abe books also offers various options.
 Ebook version coming soon!]

-GENERAL PROJECT NEWS: As at New Year’s Day 2017, the story of the unfolding of the Songs of the Interstitium project between 1997 and 2020 is slowly gathering pace across various media platforms.
-Updates on recent developments to the overall story follow:
+GENERAL PROJECT NEWS: As at May 2017, the unfolding of the Songs of the Interstitium project (set between 1997 and 2020) is slowly gathering pace across various media platforms.
+Updates on recent developments to the overall story follow.

 1st January 2017: Steady progress throughout December 2016 in writing the second book of the series, i.e. The Isle of Ruins.
-Also the ebook version of the first book of the series is not far off and a talk on the project, and more specifically on The City of Quartz, is booked in for early May 2017 at the Bendigo Goldfields Library for members of the Bendigo Writers Council.
-Reader responses to the first book have been highly positive – and intriguing in many cases!
+Also the ebook version of the first book of the series, The City of Quartz, is not far off.
+Reader responses to the first book have been very positive – and intriguing in many cases!